 You can do this monthly, weekly, or even at the beginning of each grading period.
 It’s the perfect time to remind parents of things and help them plan ahead.
 Check out my Editable Calendar and Newsletter Templates HERE.

-I have always used a grade level newsletter.
+I have always used a grade level newsletter for parent communication.
 This helped us stay on the same page as a grade level and also the task of writing one each week was never on the “to-do list”.
+One less thing to do?
+Yes, please!

 3. Use “Remind” for Text Message Communication.